-What We Do: What We Don't Do: Align pay with performance by linking a Do NOT provide tax gross-ups in any substantial portion of compensation to the achievement of predefined circumstance performance metrics Retain an independent compensation Do NOT provide excessive perquisites for consultant executives Require compliance with stock ownership Do NOT provide guaranteed bonuses guidelines for executives and nonemployee directors Include double-trigger change-in-control Do NOT provide discount stock options or stock appreciation rights provisions in equity awards Do NOT pay dividends on performance-Place caps on incentive award based restricted stock units prior to opportunities and conduct annual risk assessment vesting Do NOT add back to our equity compensation plan reserves any shares Maintain a clawback policy tendered as payment for shares withheld
+What We Do: What W Ve Don't Do: ✓ Align pay with performance by linking a substantial portion of compensation to the achievement of predefined performance metrics × Do NOT provide tax gross-ups in any circumstance $\checkmark$ Retain an independent compensation consultant × Do NOT provide excessive perquisites for executives $\checkmark$ Require compliance with stock ownership guidelines for executives and non- employee directors × Do NOT provide guaranteed bonuses $\checkmark$ Include double-trigger change-in-control provisions in equity awards × Do NOT provide discount stock options or stock appreciation rights $\checkmark$ Place caps on incentive award opportunities and conduct annual risk assessment × Do NOT pay dividends on performance- based restricted stock units prior to vesting ✓ Maintain a clawback policy × Do NOT add back to our equity compensation plan reserves any shares tendered as payment for shares withheld for taxes

-At the 2020 annual meeting of stockholders, approximately 95% of votes cast in the annual "say-on-pay" vote were in favor of the compensation of the Company's named executive officers ("NEOs").
-In light of this strong support, the Compensation Committee decided to maintain the core design of our compensation program for 2021.
+At the 2021 annual meeting of stockholders, approximately 98% of votes cast in the annual "sayon-pay" vote were in favor of the compensation of the Company's named executive officers ("NEOs").
+In light of this strong support, the Compensation Committee decided to maintain the core design of our compensation program for 2022.